knightazura/ghost-sdk/Updating-Deployed-Ghost-Instances.md

 * Keep your exported and fixed json file somewhere safe

 ## Updating to the latest Ghost
+* You will need to update the config on your EC2 instance to point to the new port no (2368) and also to run index.js instead of app.js.
+Use the config script as a guide for what to edit: https://gist.github.com/ErisDS/3d7b5e2731f56f8617f8
-* Run the deploy script again, but this time with the default refspec (master).
+* Run the deploy script (you may need the latest version)
 * Go to /ghost/login, register a new user as usual and login (note: this is your login from now on, it won't get overridden with the old data)
 * Delete any fixtures you don't want
 * Navigate to `ghost/debug`